Three Minute Thesis (3MT)

 Questions?
 Contact us at cgpd@utoronto.ca

-Other 3MT Competitions
+Other 3MT Activities

-- Ontario 3MT Competition
+- Ontario 3MT

 The winner of the University of Toronto 3MT enters the NAGS competition, which brings together the 3MT winners of universities across the provinces of New Brunswick, Newfoundland, Nova Scotia, Ontario, Prince Edward Island and Quebec, and the American states of Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont, and Washington, D.C.
-Competitors present live to a panel of judges. - Council of Graduate Studies Showcase
+Participants present live to a panel of judges. - Council of Graduate Studies Showcase